 10. What is your "Lifetime Client Service"?

-- I believe that I would not be giving you a good service if the service finished when you walk out of my door.
-Once you have had a valuation carried out by me, you are automatically included in this service.
+- We believe that we would not be giving you a good service if the service finished when you walk out of our doors.
+Once you have had a valuation carried out by us, you are automatically included in this service.
 The major benefits are: Half price charge to update the valuation, to cover the cost of the report.
-I will contact you every 3 years to invite you to update your valuation, to ensure that the valuation remains at current values.
-Free annual clean and wear inspection for the items included on one of my valuations.
-Free advisory service on any aspect of jewellery and gemstones.
+We will contact you every 3 years to invite you to update your valuation, to ensure that the valuation remains at current values.